Get free SEO audit

 Web page size on mobile devices

 According to statistics, people use mobile devices more often.
 Only in the last two years, the number of mobile device users have increased by hundreds of millions due to the reason that it is so much faster and more convenient to use phones and tablets instead of a PC or laptop.
-Lukew.com has an article, which provides us with the following data:

 It means that page speed will suffer if it is not optimized for mobile devices.
 This is vital for every site!

-It can require sacrificing some aspects like removing an animation or a inserted video, but the page size will decrease significantly, and mobile device users will be happy with the quick loading speed and great user experience.
+It can require sacrificing some aspects like removing an animation or an inserted video, but the page size will decrease significantly, and mobile device users will be happy with the quick loading speed and great user experience.
 So always test website speed!

 Your site should work as quickly as possible.
 For this, you need to do everything possible to reduce load time for all devices: pay the most attention to images, as those tend to occupy the largest part (about 44%) of the total size.
 However, to match average web page sizes, all aspects (from the fonts to the ads) should be optimized, as mentioned above – this is very important not only to attract new visitors but also to keep the attention of your loyal clients and users for many years.